ZJZAC/Passport-aware-Normalization/README.md

 ### How to run

-Take AlexNet on CIFAR10 as example, which is running on default arguments.
+Take AlexNet on CIFAR10 dataset as example, which is running on default arguments.
 ```
 ## cd Image_cls/Ours
 ```